chung-leong/pb2zig/README.md

 > pixel whose color is the result of the function call.

-Check out the [Pixel Bender specification](https://www.mcjones.org/paul/PixelBenderReference.pdf) for a complete low-down on this language.
+Check out the [Pixel Bender specification](https://www.mcjones.org/paul/PixelBenderReference.pdf) for a complete low-down on this domain-specific language.

 The Adobe Pixel Bender Toolkit cames with a nice interactive tool that helps you develop PB
 kernels: